 Cereus albicaulis (Britton & Rose) Luetzelb.

-Monvillea albicaulis, Acanthocereus albicaulis, Mirabella albicaulis
+Acanthocereus albicaulis, Mirabella albicaulis, Monvillea albicaulis

-How to Grow and Care
+How to Grow and Care for Cereus albicaulis

 - Back to genus Cereus

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.